Doulas and COVID-19

 During this uncertain time as we face a pandemic of COVID-19, the health and safety of my clients and their families is priority.
 I have always followed, and will continue to follow strict handwashing protocols, as well as offering options to connect rather than in person for interviews and prenatal meetings, such as video chatting, text and email.

-Currently, several Tucson area hospitals are restricting visitors and the number of people allowed in patient rooms.
-It is a good idea to speak with your OB about the guidelines in place regarding how many people you can have present during your labor and birth.
-If having your doula in your birth room becomes prohibited, we will discuss alternatives so that you will have a postive birth experience regardless.
+Currently, all area hospitals are restricting visitors and the number of people allowed in patient rooms.
+Only ONE support person is allowed in the labor and postpartum room.
+Doulas are getting creative with alternative support methods, such as extra education/support prior to labor, video support during labor, text messaging with support person and of course phone calls as needed by you and your support person.
 We can also discuss postpartum care in lieu of birth support if the situation arises.
-I will address each unique situation as it comes, and work hard to keep my clients happy and satisfied despite the hardship this virus may bring.
+I will address each unique situation as it comes, and work hard to keep my clients happy and satisfied despite the hardship this virus has brought to our communities.

 Questions about Pregnancy and Coronavirus Disease from the Centers for Disease Control website: https://www.cdc.gov/coronavirus/2019-ncov/specific-groups/pregnancy-faq.html